 The event raises money for local charities — more than $500,000 last year was split among the Boys and Girls Clubs of Greater Washington, Washington Literacy Center and the Washington Nationals Dream Foundation.
 The game allows lawmakers to engage their competitive athletic spirit while demonstrating their hometown pride, before a crowd that regularly hits about 10,000 fans.

-There are no uniforms given out to each team; instead, lawmakers wear the uniform of their local professional or collegiate team.
+There are no uniforms given out to either team.
+Instead, lawmakers wear the uniform of their local professional or collegiate team.

-The Republicans have two coaches, longtime manager Rep. Joe Barton (R-Texas), and Rep. Roger Williams (R-Texas), a recent arrival to Congress with a deep history in baseball.
+The Republicans have two coaches, longtime manager Rep. Joe Barton (R-Tex.), and Rep. Roger Williams (R-Tex.), a recent arrival to Congress with a deep history in baseball.
 One of those shot Wednesday was a staffer for Williams.

 The Democratic manager is Rep. Mike Doyle (D-Pa.), whose squad had won seven straight games until last year’s narrow loss.
 The overall series is deadlocked at 39 wins each, with one tie.